Daniel-Mietchen/events/PIDapalooza-2018.md

     - Focused on strategic policies as a subtype of policies.
 Five such policies are considered in detail (Table 1) and characterized in terms of 'attributes' like target audience, implementation incenteives or whether they are principles-based.
     - Proposes (Fig. 2)
       - > that those policies that had stronger stakeholder representation during policy formulation tend to deliver policies that are clearer in their objectives
     - Not precisely what I was looking for, but maybe some of the language or references can be useful.
-For instance, according to his Fig. 1, I may be better off for this PID tagging of policy elements if I were to look for subsidiary rather than strategic policies.
+For instance, according to his Fig. 1, subsidiary policies maybe a better target for PID tagging than strategic policies.

 # See also